charlesfoster/covid-illumina-snakemake/README.md

 * Lineages are typed using `pangolin`.
 Accordingly, `pangolin` needs to be installed according to instructions at https://github.com/cov-lineages/pangolin.
 * Variants are called using either `lofreq` (preferred) or `ivar`.
 Ideally we could install these via `mamba`, but the hosted versions do not yet support htslib>=1.13 (needed for our specific `bcftools commands`).
 Install each program according to the documentation of each program:
   - `lofreq`: https://csb5.github.io/lofreq/installation/
   - `ivar`: https://github.com/andersen-lab/ivar#insallation (not my typo).
 Note: the official instructions for compiling from source are a pain.
-I recommend installing `ivar` `conda`/`mamba` (easiest), *but for now you will need to install it into a different environment than CIS, and add that environment's `bin/` to your path*.
+I recommend installing `ivar` via `conda`/`mamba` (easiest), *but for now you will need to install it into a different environment than CIS, and add that environment's `bin/` to your path*.

 Example command for installing `ivar`: